Accessing and marking submissions

 • Click on the Similarity Report score (coloured box with percentage) to open the report in a new window.

-• Within Turnitin Feedback Studio you can also download a copy of the similarity report, if you need to share this with other markers.
+• Within Turnitin Feedback Studio, you can also download a copy of the similarity report, if you need to share this with other markers.

 Further support:

-In Canvas you can bulk download all submissions for an assignment, via Canvas Gradebook.
+You can bulk download all submissions for an assignment, via Canvas Gradebook.
 For step by step instructions see: How do I download all student submissions for an assignment?